hexanal/fredmercy-blog/src/content/en/bookmarks.md

       - I loved that label when I was a teen... and I still do!
     rating: n/a

-  - tag: misc
+  - tag: nerd
     source: official website
     link: https://www.eff.org/issues/privacy
     title: Electronic Frontier Foundation's Privacy page
     notes:
       - if you need to learn more about privacy on the Internet

-  - tag: watch
+  - tag: nerd
     title: 'Star Trek: The Next Generation'
     source: imdb.com
     link: https://www.imdb.com/title/tt0092455/reference